Miss Venezuela 2024

 Miss Venezuela 2024 was the 71st Miss Venezuela pageant.
 It was held at the Centro Comercial Líder in Caracas, Venezuela on December 5, 2024.

 At the end of the event, Stephany Abasali of Anzoátegui was crowned Miss Universe Venezuela 2024, by her predecessor Ileana Márquez of Amazonas.
-Abasali will represent Venezuela at the Miss Universe 2025 pageant.
+Abasali represented Venezuela at the Miss Universe 2025 pageant, held in Bangkok, Thailand where she ended up as second runner-up.